minhdang26403/minimal-mistakes/_posts/2021-11-21-heaps-heapsort.md

 In this post, we will use max-heaps for the heapsort algorithm.
 Viewing a heap as a tree, we define the ***height*** of a node in a heap to be the number of edges on the longest simple path from the node to a leaf and the ***height*** of the heap to be the height of its root.
 We can also define the ***depth*** of a node as the length of the path from the heap root to that node.
 Hence, the ***height*** of a heap is equal to its ***depth***.
 We can see that the number of nodes at depth $h$ is roughly $2^h$, which is trivially true for the root node because the depth of the root is $0$ and $2^0 = 1$.
 Thus, the total number of nodes in a complete binary tree is around $\sum_{i=0}^{h} 2^i = 2^{h+1} -1 $.

 Visualizing a heap as a nearly complete binary tree, we see that the number of nodes of the heap is between the number of nodes of a nearly complete binary tree depth $h-1$ with one additional node at the last level and the number of nodes of a perfect binary tree depth $h$.
-In other words,
+In other words, given $n$ is the number of nodes of a heap, we have

 $$
 \begin{align}